 Thinking about visiting Oregon’s only National Park?

-Here’s a look at things to do at Crater Lake, the best lookouts, where to catch the sunrise, and how to plan your trip.
+Here’s a look at things to do in Crater Lake, the best lookouts, where to catch the sunrise, and how to plan your trip.

 Whether you want to visit this park for 1, 2, or 3 days, use this guide to plan your itinerary for the trip.